Overath: Roads

 The B 55 und B 484 federal roads (German Bundesstraßen) as well as the A 4 Autobahn pass through area of the town.
 The A 4 has got two exits to Overath, Overath-Untereschbach and Overath.

 Air transport

 The Cologne Bonn Airport is reachable within 25 minutes.

 Public transport

 The railway station in Overath connects the town with Cologne and Marienheide.
 The train heading for Cologne departs every 30 minutes, the train heading for Marienheide departs every 60 minutes.
 Cologne is reachable by train in within 35 minutes.

 These traffic connections, together with rural surroundings, make Overath a popular place to live for commuters.

 Healthcare

 There is no hospital in Overath.
 The nearest hospitals are in Bergisch Gladbach and Engelskirchen.

 Government

 City council

 The city council consists of 38 members.
 The current breakdown, from the general elections held September 26, 2004, is as follows:

 Mayor

-Christoph Nicodemus was elected mayor (German Bürgermeister) in September 2020, representing CDU, Greens and FDP.
+Michael Eyer was elected mayor (German Bürgermeister) in September 2025, representing CDU.